tejas27x/Indian-eommerce-Sales-Dashboard./README.md

 - **Data Source:** [Kaggle - Online Sales Data](https://www.kaggle.com/datasets/samruddhi4040/online-sales-data?select=Details.csv)

 ## 📂 How to View
-1. Download the `.pbix` file from this repository.
+1. Download the `Dashboard project.pbix` file from this repository.
 2. Open it in **Power BI Desktop**.